martinsam/cozy-dev-docs/source/clientsideapp.md

 AngularJS enables the user to easily create dynamic views.
 It's a very used SPA, so that's why it could be a beneficial learning tool.

 To get started with angular, we will need to include the angularJS library in our app and declare an entry to our application, by calling `ng-app="[the name of your app]"`.
 We'll also need to have a main module and setup the relation between the view (home.html) and the controller (Home.Ctrl.js).
-If you want some styleguides for proper angular structure and coding, we recommend the [Johnpapa's angular styleguide](https://github.com/johnpapa/angular-styleguide)
+If you want some style-guides for proper angular structure and coding, we recommend the [Johnpapa's angular styleguide](https://github.com/johnpapa/angular-styleguide)

 ### The skeleton